multimodal-ai-lab/DEFAME/infact/prompts/plan.md

 * The actions available are listed under Valid Actions, including a short description for each action.
 No other actions are possible at this moment.
 * For each action, use the formatting as specified in Valid Actions.
 * Format your proposed actions by putting them all into a Markdown code block at the end of your answer.
 * Propose as few actions as possible, but as much as needed.
-Do not propose similar actions.
 * Be brief, do not justify your proposed actions.
 [EXTRA_RULES]